hapax/hapax.github.io/assets/maximal.md

 #### Higher dimensions

-First, let's imagine that home $A$, school $B$, and the candy store $C$ are located in a three-dimensional space, e.g. in the future when we have flying cars and buildings are very tall.
+First, let's imagine that our destinations are located in three-dimensional, rather than two-dimensional, space.
+The extension actually works for higher dimensions, but we'll stick to three for ease of visualisation.

-I want to compare the direct route from home to school to the route with the side trip, but it seems like the earlier argument with the circle breaks down, since we assumed everything lived on a plane.
+As before, I want to compare the direct route from $A$ to $B$ to the route which includes a side trip to $C$.
+It seems like
 Or did I?
 I can actually repeat the argument, word for word, by *working in the plane* which contains $A$, $B$ and $C$.